 Instructions

-- Add in chicken taco seasoning and ½ a cup of water.
+- Add in chicken taco seasoning and a ½ cup of water.
 Cook until water is absorbed.
+Stir in black beans and warm through.
+Turn off the heat.
+Drain any excess fat.

 - Add all sauce ingredients to a blender.
 Pulse until smooth.

 - Lay the flour tortillas on a board or clean counter.
 Divide the chicken and black bean mixture evenly between each tortilla.
+Add 2 tablespoons of enchilada sauce and 2 tablespoons of shredded cheese.

 - Roll each tortilla up and place in the prepared baking dish seam side down.
+Pour any remaining sauce over the top, then sprinkle with the remaining cheese.

-- Place enchiladas in the oven, uncovered, and bake until they are warmed through and cheese is bubbly, about 30 to 35 minutes.
+- Place enchiladas in the oven, uncovered, and bake until they are warmed through and the cheese is bubbly, about 30 to 35 minutes.

 - Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes that can be found in our post.
 Check it out!

 - VARIATIONS: Use diced chicken breasts or thighs; Cooked rotisserie chicken may be substituted.
-Ground chicken, beef, or all beans may be used; Use whole wheat or low carb tortillas; Sneak in more veggies: saute 1 to 2 cups fresh vegetables such as zucchini, squash, or spinach with the onions.
+Ground chicken, beef, or all beans may be used; Â Use whole wheat or low carb tortillas; Sneak in more veggies: saute 1 to 2 cups fresh vegetables such as zucchini, squash, or spinach with the onions.Â

-- TIPS: Increase the spicy heat by using hot green chiles or hot enchilada sauce.
+- TIPS: Increase the spicy heat by using hot green chiles or hot enchilada sauce.Â

 - SERVING SUGGESTIONS: Adjust seasoning to taste with salt and pepper.
 Serve with sour cream, salsa, and any favorite toppings such as olives or avocado slices.
-Garnish with fresh cilantro or green onion.
-Pairs well with refried beans or street corn salad.
+Garnish with fresh cilantro or green onion. Â Pairs well with refried beans or street corn salad.Â

 Nutrition

-© 2023 Seeking Good Eats™
+© 2025 Seeking Good Eats™

 Comments